pranjalis24/First-data-science-blog/README.md

 ## First Blog!
+You can read the full blog post here: Beyond Boarding Passes: The Data Chronicles of SFO’s Travelers - https://medium.com/@ap.8892/beyond-boarding-passes-the-data-chronicles-of-sfos-travelers-e3c2badfd222

 During my MS in Data Science, I wrote my first blog!
 It was an exciting accomplishment that marked a significant milestone in my journey.
 Here’s a brief summary of the blog: